17pigfarmer/FTPclient/README.md

 # FTPclient
-Using socket+Qt realize a FTP client. upload not finished yet.
+Using socket+Qt realize a simple FTP client.

+Upload not finished yet.